isaacadariku/flutter-articles/Articles/Using Flutter's built-in support for accessibility (a11y).md

 RebelAppStudio made the tool easy to use and can be added to your Flutter app in just a few steps following the instructions on the package’s README page.

 It was discussed at #flutterVikings and this is a must-have package for flutter developers. — Tim Sneath

+## Conclusion

+[Flutter’s accessibility](https://docs.flutter.dev/development/accessibility-and-localization/accessibility) support is based on the a11y framework for iOS and Android.
+The built-in support for a11y makes it easy for developers to create mobile apps that are more accessible to users with disabilities.
+By using the various built-in widgets, developers can ensure that their apps are usable by a wider range of users.
+This helps to promote equal access to information and services and also makes the app more usable for everyone.

+If you have any questions or comments reach out to me on [Twitter](https://twitter.com/AdarikuIsaac) or please leave them below.
+And if you found this article useful, please share it with your friends and colleagues.